Chapter 1: Caltrans Construction Organization, Section 2: Public Relations

 The employees assigned to construction should have a thorough knowledge of the plans and specifications governing the contract.
 This should promote good relations with the contractor’s personnel.
 If the resident engineer and assistant resident engineers demonstrate thorough knowledge of the plans and specifications, it is more likely that the contractor’s personnel will respect the resident engineer’s judgment in cases where contract interpretation becomes an issue.
 A satisfactory relationship between Caltrans and the contractor generally results from good communication between the resident engineer and the contractor’s superintendent.

-There are two types of specifications: method and quality assurance.
-Method specifications list explicit materials, equipment, and construction requirements; whereas, quality assurance specifications contain statements of required results that focus on the desired quality level of the finished product.
+- Quality assurance specifications contain statements of required results that focus on the desired quality level of the finished product.

-Method specifications are more restrictive as to the contractor’s options.
 Deviations from specified methods require change orders.
 Deviations must also provide equal or better results while preserving the contract’s integrity.

 1-204 Relations With Utility Companies and Other Public Agencies